FORM. PURPOSE. NAME. HEAD OFFICE. DURATION.

 Internal regulations may be drawn up by the Council which obtains approval therefor from the General Meeting.
 The aim of any regulations drawn up is to determine any points not provided for in the Articles, in particular those covering the association’s internal administration.

 Partner members (sociétaires) meet at General Meetings, which are qualified as extraordinary when their decisions relate to a modification of the Articles, and ordinary in other cases.
 The General Meeting consists of active members or ordinary members and benefactors.
 An individual can only be represented by a partner member.
 The Ordinary General Meeting meets each year as convened by the Council on the day, time and place indicated in the notice of meeting.
 In addition, the Ordinary or Extraordinary General Meeting may be convened by the Council, as it sees fit.

 The Extraordinary General Meeting may amend the Articles in all their provisions, it may in particular decide the early dissolution of the association or its union with other associations with a similar purpose.
-To validly deliberate the Extraordinary General Meeting must comprise at least a quarter of the partner members.
-If this condition is not fulfilled, the Meeting is convened again fifteen days later, in the form as set forth in article 15 above, and during the second meeting it validly discusses, whatever the number of members present or presented, but only on questions on the agenda of the first meeting.
+To validly deliberate the Extraordinary General Meeting must comprise at least a quarter of the partner members present in person or participating via proxy vote.
+If this condition is not fulfilled, the Meeting is convened again fifteen days later, in the form as set forth in article 14 above, and during the second meeting it validly discusses, whatever the number of members present or presented, but only on questions on the agenda of the first meeting.
 The decisions of the Extraordinary General Meeting are taken by two-thirds majority vote of those members present or presented.

 THE ASSOCIATION’S RESOURCES

 1. The amount of its members’ contributions.